Emmykage/Capstone-Project/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Capstone Project
+# Annual Engineering Summit Website

-> Annual Global Engineering summit Website
+> In this project, I built a responsive website that hold details to an Annual Engineering conference supposedly to be held in califonia.
+It is based on the original design idea by Cindy Shin in Behance. -HTML CSS JS best practices. -Responsive Web Design.

 ## Built With

-- HTML and CSS
+- HTML, CSS and Javascript
 - Git and Github